steam/presentations/oss-by-default/open-source-by-default.md

 # library & infrastructure code
 # custom built applications

-^ things that are more generic and reusable more likely to develop community and have active contributions
+^ Library & infrastruction code is code that is more generic and reusable and more likely to develop a community and have active contributions.

-^ less about being plug and play for others more about transparency, educational opportunities
+^ Custom build applications - code that less about being plug and play for others and more about transparency, trust and educational opportunities.

 ---

 # 26 public repos and counting

-^ Ello has a service oriented architecture which means Ello has LOTS of applications
+^ Ello has a service oriented architecture which means Ello has LOTS of applications.

 ---